-During the year ended November 30, 2015, the Company acquired by staking a 100% interest in 191 placer claims covering an area of 1,558 hectares (3,850 acres) in the Alkali Lake basin of Esmeralda County, Nevada.
+The Company acquired by staking a 100% interest in 191 placer claims covering an area of 1,558 hectares (3,850 acres) in the Alkali Lake valley of Esmeralda County, Nevada.

 The Company's interest in these mineral claims is held in a wholly-owned US subsidiary, Dajin Resources (US) Corp.